BenSwisa/SNAKE/README.md

 using teensey 4.0 as MC

-code for master in micro_ros
+code for masters in micro_ros

 libraries needed :
 RLSencoder2,